guillermooo/dart-sublime-bundle/README.md

 # Dart bundle for Sublime

 This bundle provides basic Dart support for Sublime Text.
-At this point the bundle provides:
+This bundle supports both Sublime Text 2 and the Sublime Text 3 Beta.
+The following features are currently provided:

 * Syntax highlighting.
 * Preferences for comments so that you can use CMD-/ to (de)comment source